Paskov

 Paskov is a town in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 3,900 inhabitants.
+Paskov is located at the confluence of the Ostravice River and the Olešná Stream, in the Ostrava Basin.
+It is an industrial town.

+Paskov was founded in the 13th century at the latest, but it became a town only in 2011.

 Administrative division

 Paskov consists of two municipal parts (in brackets population according to the 2021 census):